JJ/hoborg/text/text.md

 to put an elephant in an airship?
 You did it once?
 Really?
 Why didn't you stick a couple of wings and a rocket up its butt and made it fly?
-No way, man, absolutely no way you could put the thirty-odd carriages in airships, you would have needed so many of them.
+No way, man, absolutely no way you could put the thirty-odd carriages in an airship, you would have needed many of them.
 Yes, you love airships, Commodore, that's a fact.

 This was my first chance to actually drive the mech.
-Aw, man, we are calling it a hoborg, but just from a couple of nights ago!
+Aw, man, we were calling it a hoborg just a couple of nights ago!
 Just let me call it the way I've always done.
 You want to hear the story?
 As I was saying, you already know it has to be driven.
 On its own, he is barely able to repeatedly bump into a wall or wander aimlessly like a chicken